Economy of the Confederate States of America: Export

-The Confederate States accounted for seventy percent of total US exports by dollar value.
+The Confederate States accounted for 70% of total US exports by dollar value.
 Confederate leaders believed that this would give the new nation a firm financial basis.
-Cotton was the primary export, accounting for seventy-five percent of Southern trade in 1860.
+Cotton was the primary export, accounting for 75% of Southern trade in 1860.
 The Confederate States entered the war with the hope that its near monopoly of the world cotton trade would force the European importing countries, especially Great Britain and France, to intervene in the war on her behalf.
-In 1861, Southerners at the local level imposed an embargo on cotton shipments—it was not the government's policy.
-Millions of bales of cotton went unshipped, and by summer 1861 the blockade closed down all normal trade.
+In 1861, Southerners at the local level imposed a "King Cotton" embargo on cotton shipments—it was not the government's policy.
+Millions of bales of cotton went unshipped, and by summer 1861 the blockade, known as the Anaconda Plan, closed down all normal trade.

 A small amount of cotton was exported through blockade runners.
 In the course of the war, 446,000 bales of cotton were exported to England and Europe.
 Ironically, the largest amount of cotton exports went to the United States.
 Most cotton however, would never be traded during the Confederacy's brief existence, either being destroyed during the war or hoarded until the end.

 Disputes over the proper tariff rate had been a sectional political issue between Northern and Southern states at one point almost leading to a prior dissolution of the Union.
 Southerners mostly opposed protectionist tariffs for finished goods, fearing they would lessen the value of their raw material exports, as foreign manufactures would be blocked sale back to the United States.
 Southern political pressure kept the tariffs at low levels from 1847 through 1860.
 The founders of the Confederate States codified this opposition in the Constitution of the Confederate States with a prohibition of protectionist tariffs.
-One of the first acts of the Confederate Congress was the lowering of import tariffs from the then current US average rate of 20 percent to 10 percent.
+One of the first acts of the Confederate Congress was the lowering of import tariffs from the then current US average rate of 20% to 10%.